 How to Use Old Fashioned Cooking Weights and Measures

-Many kitchens didn't have the luxury of weigh scales and some didn't even have a proper set of measuring cups.
+Many kitchens didn't have the luxury of accurate weigh scales and some didn't even have a proper set of measuring cups.
 So, available containers such as cups and wineglasses were used as kitchen measures, and ingredient quantities were often approximated.

-The old fashioned cooking weights and measures tables can help us to measure the ingredients called for in Grandma's old fashioned dessert recipes.
+The old fashioned cooking weights and measures conversion tables can help us to measure the ingredients called for in Grandma's old fashioned dessert recipes.

-For example, if you know the weight of one ingredient, the weight of another can often be guessed.
+For example, if you know the weight of one ingredient, the weight of another can most often be guessed.
 For instance, if 1 cup of butter, pressed down, equals one-half pound, you could estimate that 1 cup of lard would equal the same weight — close enough for most recipes.

 And if you know one measurement, another can be obtained.
 For instance, 2 wineglassfuls equal 1 gill, or 1/2 cup.

 Yes, historical cooking weights and measures can still be of help in today's modern kitchens, especially with Grandma's recipes.
 After all, she maintained it's always good to have some "scruples."

 Sorry about the pun!
 And just if you might be wondering, a scruple is 1/2 teaspoon.

 Do you need additional help with cooking weights and measures?
 Convert-Me is a site with Calculators that convert between U.S., British, Canadian, and European kitchen units.
 (This page will remain open, so you can easily return to it.)